10-Day Hokkaido Indy Trip Logistics

 The currency in Japan is the Japanese Yen which is denoted by "JPY" or as "¥".

-While credit cards are now accepted at the majority of establishments in Japan, you should expect most lunch vendors at the ski resorts we visit to only take cash.
+While credit cards are now accepted at the majority of establishments in Japan, you should expect some lunch vendors at the ski resorts we visit to only take cash.

 As a visitor, there are two main ways of getting cash in Japan: 1) bring your home currency with you and exchange it at the currency exchange window, or 2) use ATM's within Japan to withdraw your funds.
 All major convenience stores will have ATM's that are compatible with foreign cards as long as your bank allows the transaction.